robnagler/robnagler.github.io/_posts/2008-02-03-The-Psychology-of-Software-Testing.md

 Even when you integrate QA in your development process as recommended by the
-@a href=http://www.extremeprogramming.org Extreme Programming gurus, you are still screwed:
+[Extreme Programming](http://www.extremeprogramming.org) gurus, you are still screwed:

-@ul
-@li Do the simplest thing that could possibly work (DTSTTCPW)
+* Do the simplest thing that could possibly work (DTSTTCPW)
-@li Once and only once (OAOO)
+* Once and only once (OAOO)
-@li Test what is likely to break
+* Test what is likely to break
-@/ul

 The first two are coding rules, which use definitives and superlatives to describe exactly what you are supposed to do.
 There are no